eds-101/bank-tech-test/README.md

 =================

 ## Edeman George
-* My solution uses three classes Bank, Processor and Printer
+* My solution uses two classes:
+* A Bank class for completing and storing transactions, and a StatementPrinter to process and print the bank account statements
-* Runs via IRB, with instructions below
+* It runs through IRB, with instructions below
-* It functions and can print output as per requirements.
-* It is largely tested - some work outstanding on the print I believe
-* I have left the unfunctioning tests for review
+* Test coverage == 100%

 # Design decisions
-* I used three classes to separate responsibilities, although this was a late decision.
+* I used three classes to separate responsibilities, although I reverted to using two because the Statement and Printer classes were still tightly coupled
-* I unintentionally do not have a bank.print_statement due to separating classes
-* It requires manual use of Processor to format the bank.history method, before it can be printed out. (see `How to run the program`)
+* I used a dependency injection for the Bank's print_statement method, in order to preserve flexibility in the code
+* I added guards for the Bank's deposit and withdraw methods in order to make sure input was a number, so the input could be controlled and avoid accidental bugs.

 # Next steps
 * Complete testing for all classes